June 08, 2015

 2014 photos - Garry Albrecht

-A Replica of the RR still Remains
+A Replica of the RR

 northeast corner of Schubert & Lakewood

-RR sign - two angles of it
+RR sign memory - two views of it

-2020 Google view
+2020 Google view above

-Below is a excerpt from a article about the 'Lakewood Corridor' in
+Below is a excerpt from a article about the

-The Reader by Philip Berger in 2020
+by Philip Berger in 2020

-The Stations of
+The Cummuter Stations of

-once called the Chicago Evanston & Lake Superior Railroad per this 1887 Sanborn Fire Insurance Map
+once called the Chicago, Evanston & Lake Superior Railroad per this 1887 Sanborn Fire Insurance Map

-Some of the Stations
+Some of the Commuter

 Fullerton Ave. - a station building existed on the north side of Fullerton Avenue near Lakewood Avenue, on the east side of the tracks.

-Lincoln Ave. - a station building existed a short distance south of the intersection of Lincoln Avenue, George St., and Lakewood Ave. on the east side of the tracks.
+Lincoln Ave. - a station building existed a short distance south of the intersection of Lincoln Avenue, George Street, and Lakewood Avenue on the

 Belmont Ave. - a station building existed on the north side of Belmont Avenue near Lakewood Avenue, on the east side of the tracks.

-Addison St. - a station building existed on the south side of Addison Street west of Clark Street, on the east side of the tracks.
-Immediately north of there, the railroad passed what would be the west side of Wrigley Field.
+Addison St- a station building existed on the south side of Addison Street west of Clark Street, on the east side of the tracks.
+Immediately north of there, the railroad passed what would be the

 Verona - a station building existed on the north side of Byron Avenue at Seminary Avenue, on the east side of the tracks.